Is your company’s website accessible to people with disabilities? If it isn’t, you may be breaking the law and putting yourself at risk for a lawsuit.

-- Audit – The audit itself should cover your every page of your website and the report delivered to you should catalogue all the pages and elements on your site that fall short of the WCAG guidelines.
-The audit should also rank each identified problem as AAA, AA or A. (AAA means, if resolved, your site would be meeting the most rigorous standards; an A rating is probably sufficient for most websites.)
+- Audit – The audit itself should cover every page of your website and the report delivered to you should catalog all the pages and elements on your site that fall short of the WCAG guidelines.
+The audit should also rank each identified problem as AAA, AA, or A. (AAA means, if resolved, your site would be meeting the most rigorous standards; an A rating is probably sufficient for most websites.)

 - Solutions – The report should also include solutions for accessibility shortcomings.
 Specifically, this means which images, lines of code, online forms, etc., need to be remedied along with recommended ways to fix them.